BirchJD/advancemame-0.106.1-RPi/README.txt

-XMAME 0.103u1   Jason Birch   2012-11-24
+AdvMame 0.106.1u1   Jason Birch   2012-11-27

-XMAME 0.103 Source Code With Raspberry Pi GPIO Joystick Driver
+AdvMame 0.106.1 Source Code With Raspberry Pi GPIO Joystick Driver

-The makefile.unix is configured to build xmame on a Raspberry Pi ARM processor.
-In a termainal, type make, to build the source code.
+In a termainal, type ./configure and then make, to build the source code.

-Command line argument -jt 6 to use Raspberry Pi GPIO as a joystick.

 When in a game, press the tab key on a keyboard.
 Configure the 'Input (general)', for 'User Interface', 'Other Controls' and 'Player 1 Controls'.